 - Understand your new consumer base.
 Are you positive that a customer base exists in your new country?
 Just because your product or service sells well in the States doesn’t mean that it will automatically succeed in a new market.
 Work with a partner that knows the customer base and culture to determine if your brand will work.

 - Test the market.
 Sometimes the only way to tell if your product or service works is to test the market.
-Use FSaaS or International PEO to establish a legal presence in-country and get to work.
+Use FSaaS or International PEO, also known as employer of record, to establish a legal presence in-country and get to work.

 2. Work with a Trusted Partner